Skip to main content

 #

-HNSW (Hierarchical Navigable Small World) [1] is currently the industry standard for in-memory vector search.
+HNSW (Hierarchical Navigable Small World) [malkov-hnsw] is currently a de facto default for in-memory vector search.
 It works by constructing a multi-layered proximity graph.

 The Small World Phenomenon